 What is the official name of this contest?

-The official name of Kangaroo Maths is “Kangourou sans Frontières” or "KSF" for short.
+The official name is “Kangourou sans Frontières” or "KSF" for short.

 Why is it called after an Australian marsupial?

-The name was adopted as a tribute to Dr. Peter O' Holloran (1931-1994) a Mathematics teacher from Sydney, Australia or Irish decent, who pioneered this Multiple Choice Questionnaire (MCQ) in the early 1980s to promote Mathematics in Australian schools.
+The name was adopted as a tribute to Dr. Peter O' Halloran (1931-1994), a Mathematics teacher of Irish descent from Sydney, Australia, who pioneered this Multiple Choice Questionnaire (MCQ) in the early 1980s to promote Mathematics in Australian schools.

 How did it get the French name “Kangourou sans Frontières”?

-Two French teachers, Dr. André Deledicq and Dr. Jean Pierre Boudine ran a similar Mathematics contest in France, in 1991, under the name "Kangaroo without Borders" (Kangourou sans Frontières or KSF) in recognition of the work of Dr. Peter O'Holloran.
+Two French teachers, Dr. André Deledicq and Dr. Jean Pierre Boudine, ran a similar Mathematics contest in France, in 1991, under the name "Kangaroo without Borders" (Kangourou sans Frontières or KSF) in recognition of the work of Dr. Peter O'Halloran.